KosmX/minecraftPlayerAnimator/README.md

 `ModifierLayer` will let you add modifiers but that is effectively an `AnimationContainer` layer.

 ## Notes
-> GeckoLib is not guaranteed to work, try it
+> GeckoLib is not guaranteed to work, but you can try!
 > molang is not supported